mrmaxguns/MaxBF/README.md

 # MaxBF

-A Brainfuck interpreter written in C.
+A bulletproof, tested, Brainfuck interpreter written in C.

 ## Build